sslover/designing-for-data-personalization/syllabus.md

      * The above routes should use the methods from the [Mongoose.js Cheat Sheet](https://github.com/sslover/designing-for-data-personalization/blob/master/week8/mongoose-cheatsheet.md)

     * This week, you must also come up with your final project proposal.
 You should propose 1-2 datasets you want to track over the final weeks of the class.
 This can be personal data, community data, or any other dataset you want to track and then visualize.
+For your final, you must show data that you've collected, expose it as an API, and design a personally meaningful application or experience around it.

 Week 10
 ------